H3AR7B3A7/SF-Assignment/README.md

 ## Single thread
 Given a growing list of mails (listOfMails):

+    // To prevent data loss on power outage or shut downs,
-    recruitment = 0
+    // we can fetch these from 'csv' (or any table/file you write to) recruitment = 0
     spam = 0
     sales = 0
     reception = 0

+    spamReferenceList = null
+    duplicate = 0

     intervalInMin = INPUT("Interval in minutes?")